-Triamcinolone is a potent topical corticosteroid (also referred to as a topical steroid).
+Diflucortolone is a strong topical corticosteroid (also referred to as a topical steroid).
 Topical steroids are used in addition to emollients (moisturisers) for treating inflammatory skin conditions such as eczema and dermatitis.
-A topical steroid is used when one or more patches of eczema or dermatitis flare up.
+A topical steroid is used when patches of your skin condition flare up.
 It is not a cure for your condition, but it will help to relieve the symptoms of a flare-up by reducing inflammation, itching and redness.
-This ointment also contains an anti-infective agent called chlortetracycline.
-You may be prescribed this to use for a short period of time if areas of your skin have become infected.

-To make sure this is the right treatment for you, before you start using triamcinolone it is important that your doctor or pharmacist knows:
+To make sure this is the right treatment for you, before you start using diflucortolone it is important that your doctor or pharmacist knows: